 Very Clean Place & Great Food

-- Travel date: Wed 19th of January 2005
+- Travel date: 19th January 2005

 The problems through frustrating, did not ruin a nice week